Glossary of Terms

 IDOC

 Through the Institutional Documentation Service (IDOC), the College Board collects families' federal tax returns and other documents on behalf of the College of the Holy Cross.
-The Financial Aid office can then review students' documents electronically, eliminating paper in the office, and securing families' personal data.
+The Financial Aid office can then review students' documents electronically.
+All tax documentation is required to be submitted through IDOC; we cannot accept tax documentation through email or in our office.

 ROTC Incentive Grants